 6. Where to purchase online radio equipment

-In this ultimate guide, we take a look at all the radio equipment you need for your station.
+In this ultimate guide, we take a look at all the radio equipment you need for your studio.
 You’ll also find a few suggestions for each category if you’re not sure where to start!

 Computer